Hayden White: Lawsuit against the LAPD

 White figured prominently in a landmark California Supreme Court case regarding covert intelligence gathering on college campuses by police officers in the Los Angeles Police Department.
 White v.
 Davis, 13 Cal.3d 757, 533 P.2d 222, 120 Cal.
 Rptr.
 94 (1975).
 During 1972, while a professor of history at UCLA and acting as sole plaintiff, White sued Chief of Police Edward M. Davis, alleging the illegal expenditure of public funds in connection with covert intelligence gathering by police at UCLA.
 The covert activities included police officers registering as students, taking notes of discussions occurring in classes, and making police reports on these discussions.
 White v.
 Davis, at 762.
 The California Supreme Court found for White in a unanimous decision.
 This case set the standard that determines the limits of legal police surveillance of political activity in California; police cannot engage in such surveillance in the absence of reasonable suspicion of a crime ("Lockyer Manual").

-Works

-While Hayden White is especially known for his analysis of 19th century historiography, his work concerning historical narratives in a more general sense are equally important.
-The Content of the Form is a collection of essays by White.
-It shifts his focus in the direction of identifying the importance of narratives in history.